lungsdude/node-hill-s-types/README.md

-Simple types file so you can write bh games in ts
+Simple types file so you can write sandpile games in ts